DO4TECH/01-Learn-Rust/README.md

 RUN chmod u+x /home/rustdev/.local/share/code-server/User/globalStorage/matklad.rust-analyzer/rust-analyzer-linux
 ```

 For *vscode-lldb* extension I have also tried to install it the same way I have installed *rust* and *rust-analyzer* extensions but I encounter problems trying to use it.
 After some research I find the *vscode-lldb* [issue 314](https://github.com/vadimcn/vscode-lldb/issues/314) so I tried the fix proposed.
-The fix consist in downloading manually from github the *vsix* extension file and install it from the command line, it works perfectly.
+The fix consists in downloading manually from github the *vsix* extension file and adding using the *code-server* command line, it works perfectly.

 ```dockerfile
 ## Debugging tools